CraigIDent/SpliSER/README.md

 This "version 1" release comes with performance improvements and several quality-of-life updates:

-* ~5x speedup of process and combine commands (thanks to Pysam and @chenkenbio)
+* ~5x speedup (thanks to Pysam and @chenkenbio)

-* No more regtools: SpliSER now finds splice junctions directly from BAM files (via Pysam)
+* No more regtools: measure directly from BAM files (via Pysam)

-* If a duplicate intron is seen on both strands (likely template switching error), these are now merged into one intron with the majority strand by default.
+* Duplicate introns on both strands (template switching errors), are now merged by default.

-* A workaround to avoid expensive Combine runs.
-Using a new Pre-combine command (details below).
+* A new pre-combine command (details below).

-* Replaced some unused output columns with new site information to help downstream processing.
+* Replaced some output columns with new info to help downstream processing.

 If you are looking for the SpliSER version mentioned in the published article (v0.1.8), you'll find it in the *archive* directory.